This guide documents how we host our static websites at Well Gedacht Publishing. Here is an example, and another one, and another one.

 sudo docker run -it --restart always -d -p 8080:80 --name web -v ~/site-content:/usr/share/nginx/html nginx

-This command tells this Nginx container to listen for upcoming traffic on the port 8080, and the content of your website, such as the index.html goes to the directory ~/site-content, and the name of the container is “web.”
-You can check if Nginx is succesfully deployed and running by typing your-computer's-IP-address:8080 on your brower, and it will show you this page:
+This command tells this Nginx container to listen for upcoming traffic on port 8080, and the content of your website, such as the index.html goes to the directory ~/site-content, and the name of the container is “web.”
+You can check if Nginx is succesfully deployed and running by typing your-computer's-IP-address:8080 on your browser, and it will show you this page:

 mkdir -p npm cd npm